Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 privesc.bat "Everyone Users" "Authenticated Users"
 ```

-The **windows-exploit-suggester** script compares a targets patch levels against
+The **Windows Exploit Suggester - Next Generation** script compares a targets
-the Microsoft vulnerability database in order to detect potential missing
+patch levels against the Microsoft vulnerability database in order to detect
-patches on the target.
-Refer to the "Unpatched system" section below for a
+potential missing patches on the target.
+Refer to the "Unpatched system"
-detailed usage guide of the script.
+section below for a detailed usage guide of the script.

 ### Physical access privileges escalation